Hawak-technologies/.github/profile/README.md

 ##  Disclaimer
 >[!note]
-- Hawak Technologies is **not a legal entity** and does not engage in commercial activity.
+>Hawak Technologies is **not a legal entity** and does not engage in commercial activity.
-- We do not issue contracts, invoices, or formal certifications.
+> We do not issue contracts, invoices, or formal certifications.
-- All tools are for educational, ethical, and research purposes only.
+> All tools are for educational, ethical, and research purposes only.
-- You use everything here **at your own risk**.
+> You use everything here **at your own risk**.
+> we only issues certifications, sponsors, contributor adding **if they worked under our organization**.

 ---

-> _"Ideas move faster in the wind.
-We build what they whisper."_
+**"Ideas move faster in the wind.
+We build what they whisper".**

-> — Hawak Technologies
+*Hawak Technologies*